-Stage 2 will focus on exploring options and preparing a preferred concept that structures the Historic Downtown Neighbourhood Plan.
+Stage 2 has explored options and prepared a concept that structures the Historic Downtown Neighbourhood Plan.

 For two weeks from the end of June into early July, 8 conversation boards on different topics were displayed around the neighbourhood in storefronts and at events.
 The result was input from 175 to 325 people on each topic.
 Find out what people said they wanted in Historic Downtown below.

 - Natural Features and Connections

 Preferred Concept Development

 Staff prepared a preferred concept report.
 This process began with a workshop where stakeholders created four preliminary concepts that can be seen here.